Floorp-Projects/Floorp/README.md

 ### 📝 Translating

 - We want to support as many languages as possible.
-If you want to translate Floorp Browser, please clone the [l10n-central](https://github.com/Floorp-Projects/l10n-Central) repository.
+If you want to translate Floorp Browser, please visit the [Unified-l10n-central](https://github.com/Floorp-Projects/Unified-l10n-Central) repository.
+In there, you can get some informations.

-- English is the main language.
-If you want to translate Floorp Browser, please translate from English (en-US)

-- Floorp's English file is located in the [Floorp-Strings](https://github.com/Floorp-Projects/Floorp-Strings) repository.

 ### 🐛 Reporting Bugs